 The boys are here on a voluntary basis; they are not court appointed.
 They are typically referred to us through schools, counselors, churches and from other families who have graduated from our program.
 Approximately half our boys have been enrolled by their own families, who want long-term improvement they can achieve together.

 Since Samaritan Center’s founding in 1968, our independent non-profit organization has been privately funded.
 Each student family pays a small tuition fee to ensure they are personally invested in their child’s success.
 The majority of our support comes from individual donors, churches and grants/foundations.
 We do not accept government funding.

-Samaritan Center is accredited by FACCCA, the Florida Association of Christian Child Caring Agencies.
+Samaritan Center is also accredited by FACCCA, the Florida Association of Christian Child Caring Agencies.
 FACCCA is the authority in the state of Florida for registering Christian child care facilities for operation.